AutomotiveAIChallenge/aichallenge2022-sim/RULE_en.md

 ## Rules for the entire competition
 - You need to create source code to run through the scenario on [AWSIM](https://github.com/tier4/AWSIM)(simulator for automated driving) by utilizing [Autoware](https://github.com/autowarefoundation/autoware/tree/awsim-stable).
 - Participants will create source code to be able to complete the given scenario and verify it in the local environment first.
 - By uploading the source code to the online environment, the simulation will be run online.
-Finally, the ranking will be based on the time of the simulation results of the uploaded source code.
+Finally, the ranking will be based on the time of the simulation results of the uploaded source code(Information on the online environment will be provided at a later date.).

 ## Scenario
 This section describes the events included in the scenario.